 Guitarist Eric Clapton is undoubtedly one of music's most legendary figures - the only three-time Rock and Roll Hall of Fame inductee, 18 Grammy Award winners and world-renowned as one of the greatest performers of all time.

+We will hear his old interviews as well as recent ones, and there will also be comments from his close associates, friends and family members.
 Featuring exclusive footage from Clapton's personal archive, including his most famous performances, pre-concert dressing room footage, amateur home videos, famous public and private photographs, handwritten letters and personal diaries, the audience can witness the raw talent and ambition of the man he personal tragedy struck, and he also struggled with addiction.

 Another one of the music docs that I would recommend to watch is